redis/redis-doc/docs/manual/config.md

     keyword argument1 argument2 ... argumentN

-This is an example of configuration directive:
+This is an example of a configuration directive:

     replicaof 127.0.0.1 6380